AnthonyMastrean/airside-users-group/README.md

  * use issues, labels, and milestones well
  * make an organization, email, & twitter account for these repos
  * make a github-pages driven website (using Octopress?) to publish info, events (ical links?), and other updates
+ * what about google hangouts for virtual meetings?